Follow

 Website: https://twill.io

 Despite the huge Laravel ecosystem, it's not easy to find a package that offers CMS features with a good UX for our clients.
-We use Twill for 2 years now and built a dozen of projects, we (and our clients) are very satisfied with the functionalities and flexibility this open source package offers:
+We use Twill since 2020 and built dozens of projects, we (and our clients) are very satisfied with the functionalities and flexibility this open source package offers:

 • CLI to create needed files to handle new content (model, admin controller, form, routing, admin navigation)